Skip to Content

 Chances are, your true essentials are already the most lived-in pieces you own.

-If you’re not sure, try our simple Closet Clean-Out Method to help you take stock of what you love—and what you can let go.
+If you’re not sure, try our Closet Clean-Out Method to help you take stock of what you love—and what you can let go.

 2. Notice What Feels Effortless